Sustainability & Innovation

 Sustainable innovation programmes

 With the goal of leading the transition to a circular economy and a low-carbon society and promoting well-being at every age, our Sustainable Innovation Department’s R&D efforts are centred around four innovation programmes, each led by an Innovation Manager.

 Developed through permanent collaboration between product development teams and SID innovation teams, three of the programmes are aligned with the specific market expectations from our divisions.
-They will bring more sustainable solutions to our Engineered Foams, Insulation and Bedding customers such as new comfort foam for bedding or seating applications, or finding solutions to fulfil the requirements for technical foams in the field of silencing.
+They will bring more sustainable solutions to our Engineered Foams and Insulation customers such as new comfort foam for bedding or seating applications, or finding solutions to fulfil the requirements for technical foams in the field of silencing.

 These four programmes underpin our sustainability strategy, differentiate Recticel from its competitors and generate shared value for all stakeholders.